About Nordic Perspective

-The Nordic Perspective is a collection of first-hand experiences and well-researched articles about life from a Nordic and Scandinavian point of view.
-Discover and get inspired by the places, culture, people, life, design, facts, names, and history of Sweden, Norway, Denmark, Finland, Iceland, Faroe Islands, and Greenland—and see the world from a Nordic perspective.
+The Nordic Perspective is a collection of first-hand experiences and well-researched articles, photos, and stories about life from a Nordic and Scandinavian point of view.
+Discover and get inspired by the places, culture, people, life, design, facts, names, and history of Sweden, Norway, Denmark, Finland, Iceland, Faroe Islands, and Greenland.
+See the world from a Nordic perspective, simply put.

-So you can say I identify pretty strongly as both Nordic and Scandinavian (as well as Swedish, and definitely Scanian if you want to get nit-picky), without knowing exactly which one to pick when trying to explain my regional and cultural origins to someone I’ve just met.
+I identify strongly as both Nordic and Scandinavian (as well as Swedish, and definitely Scanian if you want to get nit-picky), without knowing exactly which one to pick when trying to explain my regional and cultural origins to someone I’ve just met.

-This is of course mostly due to the two terms being used interchangeably in most places, essentially meaning the same thing for most people on this planet.
+This is of course mostly due to Nordic and Scandinavian being used interchangeably in most places, essentially meaning the same thing for most people on this planet.
 But it also gets a bit complicated for me because: